 A couple of beats after a question provides you with time to relax, absorb the question and judge what the interviewer is looking for.
 “Stepping back” and allowing yourself the time to think will decrease the chances from you saying something you may later regret.
 In addition, the constant use of linguistic “fillers” can clutter the conversation and add a tone of insecurity.

 Although it is purely a verbal interview, the interviewer will be able to sense your smile through your tone.
 Smiling throughout the interview will leave the interviewer sensing positivity, enthusiasm and professionalism.
 Being mindful of your posture can allow you full strength of your lungs and a clear voice.
 Consider standing up and adopting a “powerful stance”.
 Feeling unconvinced?
 Watch this incredible TED talk with Amy Cuddy which presents some thrilling evidence about the power of posture.

 If possible, find out the expected date and time of the phone interview so you can ensure your location will be appropriate.
 Also make sure your location provides full mobile reception (if using a landline is not possible).
 Other essentials include being in a quiet space and being close to everything you need (a desk, laptop and notes).

 “Smiling throughout the interview will leave the interviewer sensing positivity, enthusiasm and professionalism.”

-If you take steps of preparation, Skype can offer major benefits.
+If you take steps of preparation, video conferencing can offer major benefits.
 Unlike an over the phone interview, you can react to your interviewer’s body language and facial expressions.
 This can make it easier to build a rapport with the interviewer and ease the flow of conversation.
 Just do these simple steps to ensure your Skype session is beneficial: